 A study of various theories about the nature of persons and their place in the universe.
 What does it mean to be human?
 What concepts are essential in understanding persons?
 How are persons related to other things in nature?
 To each other in society?
 To God?
 In what does human happiness or fulfillment consist?
+Readings will include works by Plato, Aristotle, Maimonides, Nietzsche, and Hannah Arendt.
 Meets general academic requirement P.